-City College was originally established in 1984 as Draughon's College of Business, a branch of Draughon's Junior College of Business founded in 1896 in Paducah, Kentucky.
-In May 1988, City College, Inc. established a branch campus in Gainesville, Florida.
-The College received approval from the State Board of Independent Colleges and Universities (SBICU) to offer Associate of Science degrees at the Fort Lauderdale campus in Fall 1989, and at the Gainesville campus in Fall 1991.
+City College has a rich history that traces its roots back to 1984 when it was originally established as Draughon's College of Business, a branch of Draughon's Junior College of Business in Paducah, Kentucky, founded in 1896.
+In May 1988, City College, Inc. expanded its reach by establishing a branch campus in Gainesville, Florida with subsequent campus locations established in Miami, Hollywood and Altamonte Springs.

+The institution gained approval from the Commission for Independent Education, Florida Department of Education, formerly knows as the State Board of Independent Colleges and Universities (SBICU) to offer Associate of Science degrees at the Fort Lauderdale campus in Fall 1989, and later at the Gainesville campus in Fall 1991.
+City College received SBICU approval to offer Bachelor of Science degrees in July 1999.